simongregersen/thyultra/content.en/about.md

 <!-- - **Finish line**: Vesterhavshytten Agger -->
 <!--   + A burger menu from Vesterhavshytten -->

-The exact location of all the aid stations and be found on the map on the [Course]({{< relref "/course" >}}) page.
+The exact location of all aid stations and be found on the [Course]({{< relref "/course" >}}) page.

 Supporters are only allowed to assist at the official aid stations.
-Participants may have company 1 kilometer before and after the aid stations.
+Participants may have company 1 kilometer before and after all aid stations.
 Pacers or supporters outside of the aid station zones are not allowed.

 ## Equipment and safety